Perioperative Analgesic Effect Of Erector Spinae Block In Pigs Undergoing Thoracic Surgery: Preliminary Results

 Objectives:

-The erector spinae block (ESB) has been proven effective in controlling pain in thoracic surgery and chest trauma in both human and veterinary patients.
+The erector spinae block (ESB) is effective in controlling pain in thoracic surgery and chest trauma in both human and veterinary patients.
 This study aimed to evaluate the perioperative analgesic effect of the ESB in pigs undergoing lateral thoracotomy.

 Methods:

-For this blind randomized study, 18 pigs undergoing iatrogenic myocardial infarction were included.
-They were randomly divided into 2 groups: group Ropi, received, monolateral ropivacaine 0.5% 0.3 mL/kg (at the 6th thoracic vertebra with a caudocranial in-plane ultrasound-guided injection); group NaCl, received the ESB with saline solution in equal volume.
-Systemic blood pressure, end-tidal CO2, and end-tidal sevoflurane were recorded during anaesthesia heart rate.
+For this blind randomised study, 18 pigs undergoing iatrogenic myocardial infarction were included.
+They were randomly divided into 2 groups: group Ropi received unilateral ropivacaine 0.5% 0.3 mL/kg at the 6th thoracic vertebra with a caudocranial in-plane ultrasound-guided injection; and group NaCl received ESB as saline solution in equal volume.
+Systemic blood pressure, heart rate, end-tidal CO2, and end-tidal sevoflurane were recorded during anaesthesia.
 Pain was recorded 24 and 48 hours post-surgery, according to the UNESP-Botucatu pig pain scale.
-One-way ANOVA with a Tukey post hoc was used to compare the measurements for each time point within each group, while a student t-test or a Mann-Whitney was used to compare the 2 groups.
+One-way ANOVA with a Tukey post hoc was used to compare the measurements for each time point within each group, while a student t-test or a Mann-Whitney test was used to compare the 2 groups.
 Significance was set at p<0.05.
 The study was approved by the Italian Ministry of Health (n°0622).

 Results: